Water Quality

 Wetland Site 2

-This site is located on the eastern side of Budle Bay, just outside the Lindisfarne SSSI, and intercepts a farmland ditch that drains directly into the bay.
-An algal trail at both historic and current outflow points indicates consistently elevated nutrient levels.
-The site receives runoff from surrounding farmland, including a precipitation fed ditch, several field drains, and old well connections.
+Site 2 is situated on the eastern side of Budle Bay, immediately outside the Lindisfarne SSSI.
+The site intercepts a farmland drainage ditch that discharges directly into the bay.
+Algal growth observed at both historic and current outfall locations indicates a long-standing input of elevated nutrient levels.

 Water Quality Results